pstambaugh14/EFK-Stack-K8s/README.md

 This was tested only on Minikube, however I believe that this should work on any k8s cluster.
 Also important to note is that the Persistent Volume option can be any choice that works with your environment.

+# Install
-Prerequisites: A functional Kubernetes cluster or Minikube cluster
+Prerequisites: A functional Kubernetes cluster or Minikube cluster (Optional: Ansible)

-Run either the BASH (init_env.sh) or Ansible script (playbook.yml).
+1) Run either the shell script './init_env.sh'

+OR

+2) Run 'ansible-playbook playbook.yml' (-v or -vvvv for verbosity levels).

+# Running
-Once setup is completed then run port_forward.sh to port forward your Kibana to localhost:5601 OR run minikube service list then the IP associated with: kube-logging         | kibana                    | http://*ip*

-From there, just open up your favorite web-browser to http://localhost:5601.
+1a) Once setup is completed then run port_forward.sh to port forward your Kibana to localhost:5601 From there, just open up your favorite web-browser to http://localhost:5601.

+OR:

+1b) Run 'minikube service list' then grab the IP and port associated with the service in namespace kube-logging: kibana | http://*ip*:*port*

+THEN:

+2) In the Kibana dashboard, Create Index Pattern 'logstash-*'.
+   Then Select the Filter for @timestamp

+3) Done!

 Detailed instructions for setting up Kibana are in the below link, under 'Credits':